dath2006/RVCE-Utility/README.md

 ### 🙏 Acknowledgments

-- RVCE for supporting the initiative
+- Fellow students of RVCE for supporting the initiative
 - Contributors and maintainers
 - Open source community